overshard/docker-teamspeak/README.md

     sudo docker run -d=true -p=9987:9987/udp -p=10011:10011 -p=30033:30033 -v=/mnt/teamspeak:/data overshard/teamspeak /start

+With Teamspeak v3.1 Teamspeak has changed it's license and license policy, before you can start the server you have to accept the License.
+This you can do by having a file called .ts3server_license_accepted in the working directory or define the enviroment variable
+TS3SERVER_LICENSE=accept.
+For the later add to the docker command the following option:

+    -e TS3SERVER_LICENSE='accept'

+E.g.

+    sudo docker run -d=true -p=9987:9987/udp -p=10011:10011 -p=30033:30033 -v=/mnt/teamspeak:/data -e TS3SERVER_LICENSE='accept' overshard/teamspeak /start

 From now on when you start/stop docker-teamspeak you should use the container id with the following commands.
 To get your container id, after you initial run type `sudo docker ps` and it will show up on the left side followed by the image